|

 that obtains Pi through the infinite multiplication/division of

-suceeding components.
+succeeding components.
 (Infinite addition can be accomplished in

 finite time through superposition but you'll need to be in the